salesforce-misc/hyper-ir-lsp/README.md

     * ✔ Code folding on basic blocks
     * ✔ Inlay hint at end of function: Display function name
     * Inlay hint at basic block: List incoming edges
+    * Figure out what those "*.hir.git" files are about which show up in the problems list
     * Somehow Hyperlink the stack trace
     * Highlight provider for function-local variables
     * Hover provider for function-local variables; Show "SSA chain"
     * ✔ Report warnings on duplicate function names / variable names
     * ✔ Report warnings on unknown function names / variable names
     * ✔ Report warnings when we failed to extract the basic blocks from a branching instruction
-    * Tokenizer: only keep "string views"; don't copy out strings
     * Take care of error recovery / make it robust
     * Incremental sync
     * Control flow graph as Mermaid charts